AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 execution traces instead of having to instrument to program itself.
 For cross configurations, |gem| provides such an environment, offering support for coverage assessments directly on the target code in cross configurations.
-Hardware probes might be used as trace producers as well, provided trace data is converted to the format |gcv| expects.
-Some native configurations are supported as well, using host-specific wrappers to produce traces within the host environment (e.g. valgrind on Linux).
+Hardware probes maye also be used as trace producers, provided trace data is converted to the format |gcv| expects.
+Some native configurations are supported as well, using process wrappers to produce traces within the host environment (for example valgrind on Linux or dynamoRIO on Windows).

 |gcp| supports both source and object level coverage criteria: statement,
 decision, or mcdc coverage for the source level, and instruction or branch